ampersarnie/Amper-ZSH/README.md

 …
 ```
 ###### Github
 A couple of these scripts require a Github API Access Token using the `GITHUB_ACCESS_TOKEN` variable.
 You can [generate a token here](https://github.com/settings/applications#personal-access-tokens).
-Define your token either within your `config.zsh` file.
+Define your token within your `config.zsh` file.

 # How to use the Commands
 ### git.zsh